Ollynov/t-school-fullstack-2/server/lecture-notes.md

 # The Server - Node with Express

 ## What you'll learn in this course
+Download the zip file and go to the server folder

 - What is a server
-- What is node, what are the pros and cons
+- What is node
 - How do we set up our own node server

 #### Background: